|

 96. humanist

-an advocate of the principles of humanism; someone concerned with the interests and welfare of humans
+someone concerned with the interests and welfare of people

 Thus the entire first half of the collection, summarized by Voss as bibliographical and biographical approaches, reads very much like an exercise in the humanist tradition: Williams's becomes as an explanation for Williams's oeuvre.